imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 For the `.Rmd` scripts to obtain the `measure_arguments` estimates see [`measure_arguments.Rmd`](./../src/analysis/measure_arguments.Rmd).

+For the results of the notebook containing all plots and models for all OPCODEs [see here](https://gascost.local.imapp.pl/measure_arguments.html).

 ### Validation results

 The estimates obtained by our procedure tend to estimate the computational cost of `measure_validation` programs well and much better than both the trivial model and the current gas cost schedule model.